segmentio/segment-docs/src/connections/destinations/catalog/mixpanel-swift/index.md

 If the group call **does not** have a group trait that matches the Group Identifier Traits setting, then the event will be ignored.

 ### Group using Device-mode

-When you use Analytics.js, you must set a `userId` value, or Mixpanel will ignore Group calls.
-When using Analytics.js, a `userId` must be set or group calls to Mixpanel will be ignored.
-When you call the Identify method from the client in either a browser using Analytics.js or one a mobile SDKs, several things occur:

-Segment recognizes and translates the [special traits](/docs/connections/spec/identify/#traits) so that they fit the expectations of Mixpanel's API.
+ When you call the Identify method from the client in either a browser using Analytics.js or one a mobile SDKs, several things occur: Segment recognizes and translates the [special traits](/docs/connections/spec/identify/#traits) so that they fit the expectations of Mixpanel's API.
 The table below shows the mappings.
 Pass the key on the left and Segment transforms it to the key on the right before sending to Mixpanel.

 <table>
   <tr>